humblerex/ZooMer/README.md

 # ZooMer.js

 Zoomer.js helps you to zoom into your image.
+Zoomed image moves with mouse.
+Its interactive!
+Try this and Contribute.

 # Usage